 Of course, distributing sensors in the server room is no easy task.
 There are three major strategies to monitoring your server room:

-Sensors for the TempDefender may be daisy chained together, so you don't have to run a mess of cabling back to the TempDefender.
+Sensors for the TempDefender may be daisy-chained together, so you don't have to run a mess of cabling back to the TempDefender.
 You can also string sensors up to 600 feet away from the RTU, allowing you to run sensors to the most extreme spots in your server room from a centrally located device without worrying about connectivity issues.

-This will ensure even cold-air distribution.
+This will ensure even cold air distribution.
 You want to ensure that air, both cold and hot, is being effectively moved through the system.
 Losses and inefficiencies result in hotter server rooms and more energy expended in the cooling process - it's not as bad as a complete meltdown, but still not optimal.

 If you're looking for a rack-to-rack solution, you should consider something like DPS Telecom's NetGuardian 216 G3 remote.
 The unit has four analog inputs, with which to measure the environment within the rack (or string sensors across a few racks) and 16 discrete alarm inputs so you can directly monitor your servers and other equipment.

 Installing RTUs on every rack is the pricier solution, and, while it provides direct monitoring for your servers, which will help you ensure their safety and continued function, it doesn't necessarily tell you much about cooling systems in your server room beyond whether or not they're adequate.
-Measuring individual servers and racks will not likely clue you in to inefficiencies in the system.
+Measuring individual servers and racks will not likely clue you into inefficiencies in the system.

 DPS also offers a line of sensors that operate seamlessly with your RTU to give you complete environmental visibility of your server room.
-The D-wire sensors feature temperature, humidity and air flow measuring capabilities and up to 16 sensors can be daisy chained together.
-Sensors allow you to monitor your server room conditions instantaneously, so that you can fix a problem before its too late.
+The D-wire sensors feature temperature, humidity, and airflow measuring capabilities and up to 16 sensors can be daisy-chained together.
+Sensors allow you to monitor your server room conditions instantaneously so that you can fix a problem before its too late.
 Other sensors options include temperature sensor with a probe, non-D-Wire analog temperature and humidity sensors, smoke detectors, and exterior weather sensors.

-Combining both strategies, with the TempDefender, NetGuardians and sensors, will give you the most complete view of the state of your server room.
+Combining both strategies, with the TempDefender, NetGuardians, and sensors will give you the most complete view of the state of your server room.
 While it may seem like a large investment, you can't afford to leave your equipment vulnerable to damage.